hotschedules/slate/source/includes/bodhicloud/cloudtools/bodhi-jobs-cli.md

-Bodhi-Jobs CLI Tool
+Bodhi Job Engine
 =============

-A Command Line Tool for Bodhi Cloud/Bodhi Job Engine.
-These commands communicate directly with the Bodhi Cloud API and some of them communicate indirectly with the Bodhi Job Engine.
+The Bodhi Job Engine is a job scheduling tool that allows an application to run during a scheduled time against the Bodhi API Cloud Server or any cloud to cloud solution.
+The Bodhi Job Engine has a command line interface (CLI) Tool which communicates both directly with the Bodhi Cloud API and indirectly through the Bodhi Job Engine.

 ##Installation